 To make it, you peel and slice swede or turnip somewhat thinly, toss the slices in a few teaspoons of sugar, then let it stand overnight, covered.

 By the morning, the sugar will have extracted a clear liquid from the slices of swede.
 The liquid has a turnip smell, but a slightly orangey taste.
-The liquid can be used in recipes calling for orange juice.

 Mixed with carrot juice, during the War it made for a slightly sweet, slightly tangy, slightly orangey tasting drink.